wavefrontHQ/wavefront-sdk-doc-sources/python/wavefrontsender.md

 )
 ```

 > **Note:** When you set up a Wavefront proxy on the specified proxy host, you specify the port it will listen to for each type of data to be sent.
 The `WavefrontProxyClient` must send data to the same ports that the Wavefront proxy listens to.
 Consequently, the port-related builder methods must specify the same port numbers as the corresponding proxy configuration properties.
-See the table given below:
+See the following table:

 | `WavefrontProxyClient()` parameter | Corresponding property in `wavefront.conf` |
 | ----- | -------- |